hanconst/cics-liberty-minibank-example/com.ibm.cics.minibank.document/How to setup MiniBank in your own environmentV1.1.md

 ### Setup JRE

-1. Go to “Window -&gt; Preferences -&gt; Java -&gt; Installed JREs 1�7, to add a JRE definition pointing to your local JRE folder.
+1. Go to “Window -&gt; Preferences -&gt; Java -&gt; Installed JREs”, to add a JRE definition pointing to your local JRE folder.
 Please note this workshop need JRE 1.7.
 Like below:

 ![](images/add_jre.jpg)

-1. Click the “Finish 1�7 button and you will see the JVM named Java70 been added to the available JVM list:
+1. Click the “Finish” button and you will see the JVM named Java70 been added to the available JVM list:

 ![](images/installed_jres.jpg)

-> Click the **Java70 JVM** and click  1�7**OK** 1�7 button
+> Click the **Java70 JVM** and click “**OK**” button

 ### Setup Plug-in Target Platform

-1. Go to “Window -&gt; Preferences 1�7, in the left list, jump to “Plug-in Development -&gt; Target Platform 1�7, click “Add 1�7
+1. Go to “Window -&gt; Preferences”, in the left list, jump to “Plug-in Development -&gt; Target Platform”, click “Add”:

 ![](images/target_platform.jpg)

-1. Select “Template 1�7, in the drop-down list, and select “CICS TS V5.3 with Liberty and PHP 1�7, click Next and then Finish to close the Target Definition window.
+1. Select “Template”, in the drop-down list, and select “CICS TS V5.3 with Liberty and PHP”, click Next and then Finish to close the Target Definition window.

 ![](images/new_target.jpg)